 ~Keep your weight in check:

 Being overweight can be the main cause of heart problems.
-So, the best way to keep your weight in check is, keep your body mass index perfect.
+So, the best way to keep your weight in check is, to keep your body mass index perfect.
 Motivate yourself to exercise regularly.
 This would help your weight to be in the proper range.
 But don’t over-exercise as it can also cause heart problems.

 ~Eat a healthy diet: